State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Simulation Methodology for

 \subsection{Simulation of $\{\tau_b < \infty\}$ - the infinite variance case}

-As in Remark \ref{ZV-PROB-INF}, infinite termination time for a simulation algorithm is clearly unacceptable.
-The following question then is natural: By choosing $p_k$s differently, even if it means compromising on estimator variance, can one achieve finite expected termination time for the procedure in Section \ref{SEC-FIN-VAR}?
+As indicated in Remark \ref{ZV-PROB-INF}, infinite termination time for a simulation algorithm is clearly unacceptable.
+The following question then is natural: By choosing $p_k$s differently, even if it means compromising on variance of the estimator, can one achieve finite expected termination time for the procedure in Section \ref{SEC-FIN-VAR}?
 Before answering this question below, we introduce a family of tail distributions and their integrated counterparts: for any $\beta > 2,$ define

 \begin{theorem} If the tail $\bar{F}(\cdot)$ is regularly varying with index $\alpha \in (1.5,2],$ then for any $\beta \in (2, 2\alpha -1)$,